spotgamma/stream-demo/README.md

 ```
 where `streamType` can be either `1` for the **Filtered** stream or `2` for the **Absolute** stream.

-`signal`, here, is itself a tuple of the following format:
+`signal`, here, is itself a tuple (with an arity of 11) of the following format:
 ```js
 [
   underlying, // string